ppy/osu-wiki/wiki/BBCode/en.md

 *Note: The user ID is a string of numbers that directly follow the `/users/` in the URL of an osu! profile page.*

 If specified through their user ID, the text between the open and closed tags will not be parsed and will instead display as the user's current username.
+In case there is no text between the open and closed tags specified, the link to the user profile is not generated correctly.
 However, if the profile page is specified only through a username, and said user changes their username, the link will cease to function.

 ### Formatted lists